brunnaam/rshell/README.md

 3. There is a limitation on the size of the user input, where the maximum number of characters supported are 256.
 If the user type more that it, the rshell will exit.
 4. Don't handle files with spaces in the name.

+LS BUGS
+1. The flag -R identifies some directories and some files, but not all as should be.
+2. The flag -R can be used with -l, but do not with -a
+2. Ls does not list files of directories passed by argument.
+3. Flags don't work for files passed by argument.
+A valid entry will be: bin/ls example.txt